 Flexible Layouts For Sleep

-- Define distinct zones with minimal dividers
+- Define distinct zones with minimal dividers.
+No need for giant walls.

-- Leverage ceiling treatments to cue progressions
+- Use ceiling treatments to signal those transitions.

 Personalization Without Visual Noise